phemidawhiz/github-search-clone/README.md

 - Login to github

-- navigate to localhost:3000 and click the button to get started
+- navigate to localhost:3000 and click the login button to get started